Ujjwalb09/FlixDB/README.md

 - **Tailwind CSS:** For designing the user interface
 - **Framer Motion:** For adding animations and enhancing visual appeal
 - **Firebase:** For deployment and hosting
+- **React Player:** For seamlessly integrating and displaying video trailers and clips